jagan-l/DRAM/docs/usage.md

 This option is a Nextflow-provided option which produces a continuously updated log of DRAM2 processes.
 This is a good place to check how a run is proceeding and is anything has failed.

-### Important Command-Line Options Explained

-`--input_fasta`

-This is the location to the input FASTA files.
-Can be named as such: `*.f*`.

-`--outdir`

-This is the desired output directory.

-`--input_genes`

-If the user has already called genes they may use this option to specify the location of a directory containing `*.faa` files.
-It is key, and is stated in the GitHub documentation, they these files have headers which are unique to a given sample for correct downstream processes.

-`--annotations`

-If the user already has a DRAM2 annotations TSV file, in the correct format, they can provide these using this command-line option.

-`--slurm`

-This option tells Nextflow to use SLURM as the job scheduler.
-Additional SLURM options can be specified such as `--partition [PARTITION_NAME]` and `--slurm_node [NODE_NAME]`

 #### Pipeline Steps